Neurogastronomy: How the Brain Creates Flavor and Why It Matters by Gordon M. Shepherd

 “Expression of Cell Adhesion Molecules During Embryogenesis and Regeneration” by Gerald M. Edelman. in Experimental Cell Research 161 (1984)

-“Interaction of Synaptic Modification Rules Within Populations of Neurons” (February 1985) by Leif H. Finkel, by Gerald M. Edelman. in Proceedings of the National Academy of Science Vol. 82
+“Interaction of Synaptic Modification Rules Within Populations of Neurons” (February 1985) by Leif H. Finkel and Gerald M. Edelman. in Proceedings of the National Academy of Science Vol. 82

-“Selective Networks and Recognition Automata” by George N. Reeke Jr., by Gerald M. Edelman. in Annals of the New York Academy of Sciences (1985)
+“Selective Networks and Recognition Automata” by George N. Reeke Jr. and Gerald M. Edelman. in Annals of the New York Academy of Sciences (1985)

 Selected Papers on Language and the Brain by Norman Geschwind